Revolution-Spaced Output-Feedback Model Predictive Control for Station Keeping on Near-Rectilinear Halo Orbits: Background

 where $r = \|\rbold\|_2$, and $\mu$ is the gravitational parameter of the Moon.
-The derivative of $\vbold$ consists, in order, of the Keplerian acceleration due to the Moon, J2 perturbation of the Moon $\abold_{\rm J2}$, gravitational perturbations by other celestial bodies $\abold_{N_i}$, and the solar radiation pressure (SRP) $\abold_{\rm SRP}$.
-These terms are given by
+The derivative of $\vbold$ consists, in order, of the Keplerian acceleration due to the Moon, J2 perturbation of the Moon $\abold_{\rm J2}$, gravitational perturbations by other celestial bodies $\abold_{N_i}$, and the solar radiation pressure (SRP) $\abold_{\rm SRP}$, all in $\Frame_{\rm Inr}$.
+We include third-body perturbations due to the Earth and the Sun. \review{For expressions of $\abold_{\rm J2}$, $\abold_{N_i}$, and $\abold_{\rm SRP}$, see~\cite{Vallado2001}.} Note that $\abold_{\rm J2}$, $\abold_{N_i}$ and $\abold_{\rm SRP}$ in equation~\eqref{eq:nonlinear_dynamics} are time-dependent, making $\fbold$ non-autonomous.
+Constants in the equations of motion and ephemerides of celestial bodies are obtained from the SPICE toolkit~\cite{Acton2018}.